diffuse/swing/README.md

 This crate provides a few premade themes, but you can also implement your own, or use themes made by others.

 ### Spectral

 The `Spectral` theme provides a palette that moves through the color spectrum in 5 segments:
 ![spectral theme](images/spectral-theme.svg)

 ### Simple

 The `Simple` theme provides a relatively flat palette that uses dark/light versions of 5 main colors:
 ![simple theme](images/simple-theme.svg)

 ### Creating your own custom theme

 Anything that implements the `Theme` trait can be used as a theme.
-To make your own theme, you just have to implement this trait:

-TODO: show example of custom theme implementation.
+To make your own theme, you just have to implement this trait for a struct, then set `Config`'s `theme` member to a boxed instance of that struct.
+See `examples/custom-theme.rs` for an example of a custom theme implementation.

 ## use_stderr